John Baptist Purcell: Early life and education

 John Baptist Purcell was born at Mallow, County Cork, Ireland on February 26, 1800, the son of Edward and Johanna Purcell who gave their children all the advantages of the education attainable at a time when the penal laws were less rigorously enforced.
 Purcell decided to seek higher education in the United States.

 Landing at Baltimore, Maryland, he soon obtained a teacher's certificate at Asbury College.
 He spent a year giving lessons as private tutor in some of the prominent families of Baltimore.
 His ambition, however, was to become a priest.

 On June 20, 1820, he entered Mount St. Mary's Seminary, Emmitsburg, Maryland.
 His knowledge of the classics helped him take charge of important classes in the college, and at the same time prepare himself for the priesthood by the study of philosophy, theology, and other branches of the ecclesiastical curriculum.

 After three years' study in the seminary he received tonsure and minor orders from Archbishop Ambrose Maréchal, of Baltimore, at the close of 1823.
-On March 1, 1824, in the company of Rev Simon Gabriel Bruté, one of the professors of the seminary, afterwards first Bishop of Vincennes, he sailed for Europe to complete his studies in the Sulpician Seminaries of Issy and Paris.
-On May 26, 1826, he was one of 300 priests ordained in the cathedral of Paris by Archbishop de Quelen.
+On March 1, 1824, in the company of Simon Gabriel Bruté, one of the professors of the seminary, afterwards first Bishop of Vincennes, he sailed for Europe to complete his studies in the Sulpician Seminaries of Issy and Paris.
+On May 26, 1826, he was one of 300 priests ordained in the Notre-Dame de Paris cathedral by Archbishop de Quelen.